LeBron, NFL players rip Brees after comments about kneeling

 turn word and thought into action."

-into a conversation about brutality and equality is part of the problem."
+by injecting military into a conversation about brutality and equality is part

 Former NFL wide receiver Doug Baldwin Jr. tweeted, "@drewbrees the reason my